nkim500/Metis_Projects/01_EDA_MTA/Proposal.md

   4. ~~*Type of demographic: subway stations in the vicinity of WeWork locations in New York's 5 boroughs is assumed to have higher concentrations of target demographic than otherwise*~~

 ### Timeline
+* Project proposal delivered by 6:00PM EST Wednesday, September 8, 2021
+* MVP will be delivered by 6:00PM EST Tuesday, September 14, 2021
-* Minimum viable product will be delivered by XXXX
+* Final deliverable will be delivered by 11:00AM EST Friday, September 17, 2021
-*

 Should you wish to proceed with this proposal, or have any questions or concerns, please feel free to reach out to Metis.